PowerShell Tip: You may not need to load the DLL for that Assembly that can't be found

 1Add-Type -AssemblyName WindowsFormsIntegration

-So the next time that you see an assembly can't be found can be loaded by using the DLL, try just the DLL name instead!
+So the next time you see an assembly “can’t be found” and you know it can be loaded via its DLL, try just the DLL name instead.